-Jantar Mantar needs no introduction.
-It is an iconic Jaipur attraction, a UNESCO World Heritage site.
-The meeting point was near the ticket window.
-After waiting for some time, everyone walked towards the first pit-stop- Pandit Kulfi in Sirehdyodi Bazaar.
+The meeting point was near the ticket window of Jantar Mantar.
+After waiting for the participants to join, everyone walked towards the first pit stop- Pandit Kulfi in Sirehdyodi Bazaar.
 Kulfi is traditional Indian ice cream or rather a frozen dessert made from milk.
-There are two famous Kulfi shops in Jaipur and Pandit Kulfi is certainly the most famous of all.
+There are two famous Kulfi shops in Jaipur and Pandit Kulfi is certainly one of them.

 The owners of this shop claim that they are in business for the last 60-70 years.
 Looking at the history of Jaipur which is 300 years old, this seems like an insignificant number.
 But being able to carve out a niche and keep it rolling for years is a big feat.

-If you are a patient kind you can witness a part of the Kulfi making process.
-The staff refills the empty metal container with the milk which has already undergone some processes.
+If you are patient enough, you can witness a part of the Kulfi-making process.
+The staff refills the empty metal container with milk which has already undergone some processes.
 It is then parked in a container with ice so it gets frozen.

 With everyone done with Kulfi, the walk leaders led the tour to Hawa Mahal where everyone was asked to introduce themselves.
 A few interesting introductions later, the session at Hawa Mahal concluded with a group photo and we headed towards Tripolia Bazaar.